-European CME Forum is a not-for-profit organisation dedicated to bringing together all stakeholder groups with an interest in European Continuing Medical Education (CME)/Continuing Professional Development (CPD) for healthcare professionals.
-It facilitates multi-channel discussion in an independent and neutral environment to promote the advance of high quality CME in Europe.
+European CME Forum is a not-for-profit organisation dedicated to bringing together all stakeholder groups with an interest in Continuing Medical Education (CME)/Continuing Professional Development (CPD) for healthcare professionals.
+It facilitates multi-channel discussion in an independent and neutral environment to promote the advance of high quality CME in Europe and around the globe.

-The 13th Annual European CME Forum (#13ECF) is for anyone with an interest in European and global CME.
+European CME Forum activities are for anyone with an interest in European and global CME-CPD.
 We attract the key stakeholders in European and global CME-CPD/IME, regulators, associations and providers across Europe, North America and the world.
 This meeting is designed to meet the needs of anyone involved in, or interested in, European and global CME.